ejc043/nf_taiji/README.md

 <br>
 `--output` is your output directory.
 <br>
-`--genome` is your reference files
+`--genome` is your reference.
+Currently, we only support hg38
 <br>
 `--wd` is your working directory
 <br>